 Any questions?
 Please feel free to post them in the comments.

 Remember, this for informational purposes and is not medical advice.
-Evidence changes frequently which make some of these comments out-dates in the future and since it is a transcription I will not change them.
+Evidence changes frequently which makes some of these comments out-dated in the future and since it is a transcription I will not change them.